-These past two years I have been working on my new personal photography project.
-It is called Belle Epoque and it features pictures of buildings from Spain, France and Cuba.
-Being in such buildings was really moving for me.
+These past two years I have been working on a new photography project.
+It features pictures of Belle Epoque buildings.
+Being in such places was really moving for me.
 Some were transmitting very good vibrations.
 I soon realised that I was not really interested to document the building itself but was rather attracted by the details.
 Being close to the hands of the sculptors, the blacksmiths, the glassmakers.
 Being close to the movement of their hands, hearing them breath and being part of their intentions.

 Belle Epoque saw the birth of industrialisation.
 England was the first country to transform itself into an industrialised nation.
 Populations were impacted in their lives.
 Many fears arose.
 Will machines replace men?
 It was the end of a world and the beginning of a new one with no idea to where it would lead.